theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/azure-storage.md

 ### Folder

-Option to create a folder structure within the container for saving files.
-See also [Connection > Folder Path](#azure-storage-connection). <br>
+Option to create a folder structure within the container for saving files, see also [Connection > Folder Path](#azure-storage-connection). <br>
 For creating a single folder, enter a folder name without slashes: `[folder]` <br>
 Subfolders are supported and can be defined using the following syntax: `[folder]/[subfolder_1]/[subfolder_2]/[..]`